Some links in this post may be affiliate links

 Christmas Cactus is native to South America where it grows as an epiphyte (on trees) or as a lithophyte (in or on rocks) where it grows under filtered light in warm and humid conditions.

-Crab Cactus can grow to a height of 1-2 feet and 1-2 feet wide.
+Christmas Cactus is a compact plant which can grow to a height of 1-2 feet and a spread of 1-2 feet.

-Christmas Cactus is non-toxic to pets if consumed but consumption of large amounts of the plant can result in diarrhea, vomiting and loss of appetite as indicated by petMD.
+No. Christmas Cactus is non-toxic to pets if consumed, but consumption of large amounts of the plant can result in diarrhea, vomiting and loss of appetite as indicated by petMD.

-If you would like to add Christmas Cactus to your collection, they are available online on Etsy (Link to Etsy).
+If you would like to add Christmas Cactus to your collection, you may obtain them from Etsy (Link to Etsy).

-Crab Cactus requires trimming after blooming to encourage a compact growth and flowering.
-Repotting is only needed when the plant becomes potbound.
+Christmas Cactus requires trimming after blooming to encourage a compact growth and flowering.
+Repotting is only needed when potbound.
 Keep reading for more on these growing conditions and how to achieve them.

-Christmas Cactus grows best in bright indirect light with 4-6 hours of monring or late afternoon sunlight.
-A spot infront of a brightly-lit window is ideal for this plant.
+Christmas Cactus grows best in bright light with 4-6 hours of morning or late afternoon sunlight.
+A spot infront of a sunny window is ideal for this plant.
+Keep it away from hot midday sunshine or use a light curtain to filter the sunrays to prevent scorching.

 Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from turning yellow.

 You can move the plant outdoors in spring and summer for some sun but acclimate it gradually to prevent scorching.
-Place under a shade away from hot direct sunlight as too much sunlight in the spring and summer can cause the plant to turn pale and yellow.
+Place it under a shade away from hot midday sun as too much sunlight in the spring and summer can result in pale, yellow leaves.
 Ensure to bring it back inside in fall when temperatures begin to drop, it can tolerate a temperature of 150C.

-In late summer to early fall when the flower buds begin forming, feed the Crab Cactus monthly with a phosphorus-rich, water-soluble fertilizer to promote blooming by holiday time.
+In late summer to early fall when the flower buds begin to form, feed the Crab Cactus monthly with a phosphorus-rich, water-soluble fertilizer to promote blooming by holiday time.

-The best soil for Christmas Cactus should be rich in organic matter to provide the required nutrients and at a PH of 5.5-6.2 for the optimum growth of the plant.
-A well-drained, cactus potting mixes are great for this plant.
+The best soil for Christmas Cactus should be well-draining, rich in organic matter to provide the required nutrients and at a PH of 5.5-6.2 for the optimum growth of the plant.
+A cactus and succulent potting mix is great for this plant.

-Repot the Crab Cactus into a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
-Take a look at these pots with drainage holes on Amazon.
+Use a pot 1 size larger than the current one that has a drainage hole to prevent the soil from getting soggy to avoid root-rot.
+Check out these pots with drainage holes on Amazon.

 Wet the soil thoroughly until water comes out through the drainage hole, empty the saucer and place the plant infront of a brightly-lit window.